nwisbeta/github.io/pages/app_design/images.md

 folder: app_design
 ---

-Appropriate branding images must be used within the app (see Core Guidelines > Branding)
+Use NWIS branding images within the app - see [Branding](/branding.html).
+Avoid using other images unless a real user need exists (GOV.UK Design System).

-The use of other images must be avoided unless there is a real user need (GOV.UK Design System)
+The app must:
-Images must be displayed at their intended aspect ratio
+* display images at their intended aspect ratio
-Images must be PNG files (iOS Human Interface Guidelines)
+* use PNG files (iOS Human Interface Guidelines)
-Images must have alternative text labels either immediately adjacent to the image or on clicking the image to support screen readers (see Accessibility) (Material.io, iOS Human Interface Guidelines)
+* provide alternative text labels either immediately adjacent to the image or on clicking the image, to support screen readers (see Accessibility) (Material.io, iOS Human Interface Guidelines)
-Images must be downloaded from a server with image caching enabled to allow faster app loading and reduced app download size
+* download images from a server with image caching enabled, to allow faster app loading and to reduce the size of the app itself